 Managing Kubernetes resources in a Yandex Managed Service for Kubernetes cluster via the Terraform provider

-It is convenient to create Kubernetes resources with Terraform if you are already using Terraform to support the infrastructure for a Yandex Managed Service for Kubernetes cluster.
-This way, you will be able to describe all resources in the same markup language.
+Using Terraform to create Kubernetes resources is convenient if you are already managing your Yandex Managed Service for Kubernetes cluster infrastructure through Terraform.
+This allows you to describe all resources using the same markup language.

 The example below illustrates how to create standard Kubernetes resources using Terraform.